-In 1972, Governor Ronald Reagon pardoned all of the past crimes that Haggard had to his name.
+In 1972, Governor Ronald Reagan pardoned all of the past crimes that the country singer had to his name.
 The star was so touched he even mentioned it when he performed for President Reagan 10 years later.
 At the concert, he said, "I hope the president will be as pleased with my performance today as I was with his pardon 10 years ago."

 4. He was great at impressions

-Haggard was so skilled at impersonating other country artists he was frequently asked to do so as evidenced by this clip from the Glen Campbell Show.
-Not only does he perfectly capture the sounds of Marty Robbins, Hank Snow, Buck Owens, and Johnny Cash, but also shows their facial expressions and their mannerisms when performing.
+Haggard was so skilled at impersonating other country artists he was frequently asked to do so, as evidenced by this clip from The Glen Campbell Show.
+Not only does he perfectly capture the sounds of Marty Robbins, Hank Snow, Buck Owens and Cash, but he also nails their facial expressions and their mannerisms when performing.

 5. He was awarded an honorary degree

-After the Dixie Chicks criticized President George W. Bush's invasion of Iraq on stage they received major backlash from fans.
+After The Chicks criticized President George W. Bush's invasion of Iraq on stage, they received significant backlash from fans.
 Haggard felt they had the right to express their opinion and didn't understand why there was such a verbal witch hunt out for the trio.

 They've cut such an honest groove with their career," Haggard wrote (quote via Rolling Stone).
 "Because they don't like George Bush, should we take their records off?
 I really found that sort of scary.
 Are we afraid of criticism?
 And if so, why?
 It seems to me, we're guilty in this country of doing everything we've always opposed all my life.
 I'm almost afraid to say something.
 It got to the point where my wife said, 'Be careful what you say.'
 Well, that's really not the America I'm used to."

 7. He made the Guinness Book of World Records